CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

 1. The script calls the Cloudlock API [instructions on prerequisites and configuration are provided in the official documentation](https://docs.cloudlock.info/docs/introduction-to-api-enterprise).
 2. The script gets the API call results.
-3. The script outputs the incident to either a file or to syslog (syslog is a way to send messages to a logging server).
+3. The script outputs the incidents to either a file or to syslog (syslog is a way to send messages to a logging server).
 4. The SIEM picks up the incidents from the file.